5 Most Common Mistakes Beginners Make in Ant Keeping

 Mistake Number 2: Checking Your Queen Ant Too Frequently

-And there’s the issue: you start to check her too much!
+And there’s the issue: you start to check on her too much!
 The only thing that a newly mated queen ant needs right now is a quiet and dark space!

 Crematogaster scutellaris queen inside a test tube

-The best thing you can do when you have just caught or bought a queen ant, is to leave her alone in a dark and isolated spot!
+The best thing you can do when you have just caught or bought a queen ant is to leave her alone in a dark and isolated spot!
 By doing this, you can be sure that she will successfully start an amazing ant colony!

 Mistake Number 3: Overestimating The Pace Of Growth Of The Colony